This page is designed to answer the following questions:

 You should record accidents and sudden illnesses in line with your employer’s agreed ways of working.
 This may be an accident book, form or online system.
 You should ensure all records are accurate and legible.
-You should also inform your manager or other relevant person/people at the earliest convenience.
+You should also inform your manager or other relevant person/people at your earliest convenience.
 Management should then make appropriate notifications – this could include notifying the individual’s next of kin, the Health & Safety Executive (HSE) as part of the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) and the Care Quality Commission (CQC).

 Example question and answer

 Explain the procedure to be followed in the event of an accident or sudden illness.

-In the event of an accident or sudden illness, the individual should be assessed immediately and first aid administered from the first-responders (if needed and they have adequate training).
+In the event of an accident or sudden illness, the individual should be assessed immediately and first aid administered by the first responders (if needed and they have adequate training).
 The person responding to the accident or sudden illness should also shout for help from others and ask them to call the emergency services if required.

 As soon as is viably possible, the accident or sudden illness should be recorded on an Accident/Incident Form.